Jesus is God’s Word

 - 1:22 They told John, “Well come on, who are you?
 Tell us.
 We were sent here to get an answer to this question.
 We’ve got to take an answer back with us.”

-- 1:23 John said, “I’m the one the prophet Isaiah was talking about:
+- 1:23 John said, “I’m the one the prophet Isaiah was talking about when he said:

 ‘I’m a voice crying out in the barren land,